-To create overall learner outcomes at curriculum level from the specifics of a detailed syllabus
+• To create overall learner outcomes at curriculum level from the specifics of a detailed syllabus

-1 Check the Decision Group agrees on the e distribution of class levels for the course.
-Q: Which levels can be iden ntified in the learner group?
-2 Using understanding from Stage A, agree which CEFR levels are represented in the learner grou Q: How many levels of the CEFR are Q: How many levels of the CEFR are represented across the whole learner group? represented in one class in the learner group 3 Design and write learner outcomes for the content points of each level Q: What is the overall learning outcome for Q: How many of the specific syllabus or each point of the content or syllabus?
-Content points fit into a learning outcome?
-4 Check decisions made as a Decision Group Q: Does your new set of learning outcomes
+1 Check the Decision Group agrees on the distribution of class levels for the course.
+Q: Which levels can be identified in the learner group?
+2 Using understanding from Stage A, agree which CEFR levels are represented in the learner grou Q: How many levels of the CEFR are Q: How many levels of the CEFR are represented across the whole learner group? represented in one class in the learner group 3 Design and write learner outcomes for the content points of each level Q: What is the overall learning outcome for Q: How many of the specific syllabus each point of the content or syllabus?
+Content points fit into a learning outco 4 Check decisions made as a Decision Group Q: Are you happy with the overall wording of the learning outcomes?
+Q: Does your new set of learning outcomes relfect learner needs?